gaelmoccand/Cpp_Weekly/containers/README.md

 assert(p != nullptr); // this will most likely fail
 ```

-try_emplace() makes sure that the argument remains untouched in case it wasn’t inserted:
+try_emplace() makes sure that the argument remains untouched in case it was not inserted:

 ```cpp
 m.try_emplace(1, std::move(p));